Responsibilities & TrainingSport Psychology Fellow Activities

 - Outreach and psychoeducational workshops/presentations for student-athletes, coaching staff, and athletic support staff

-- Participation on multidisciplinary teams, including the Sports Medicine Eating Concerns Assessment and Treatment Team (NUSM ECATT), Student-Athlete Care Team, and High Performance Team for assigned sports
+- Participation on multidisciplinary teams, including the Sports Medicine Eating Concerns Assessment and Treatment Team (NM-NUSM ECATT), Student-Athlete Care Team, and High Performance Team for assigned sports

 - Consultation with third parties for coordination of care and advocacy as needed (e.g., Sports Medicine, Athletic Academic Services, Student Assistance and Support Services, Evanston Health Service, students' family members)